Make a claim

 It may be that you have not fully appreciated a loss to your hearing as of yet but the loss/damage could already have occurred.
 You may wish to look at our Noise-Induced Hearing Loss page for further information.

-If you believe you have RSI resulting from your employment history, get in touch today for a free initial consultation in complete confidence.
+Get in touch today for a free initial consultation about repetitive strain injury claims in complete confidence.
 Choose one of the methods on the right-hand side of this page, or call us on 0113 200 9787 to find out how we can help you.

 Get in touch